-The Acoustix panels manufactured by Pan-terre provide complete and effective acoustic insulation solutions.
-They are obtained from a judicious mix of two cellulose based materials: waste paper and flax shives.
-This activity fits logically with one of the main businesses of the Groupe Terre (that includes Pan-terre), which is the recovery of clothes/textiles and recyclable (paper, plastic, beverage carton and can, and glass).
-Paper waste (62.5%), flax shives (37.5%) and water are mixed together without any other additive.
-The pulp is pressed in panels with a hydraulic press and the panels are dried in a gas oven.
-Then they are calibrated (thickness adjustment) and cut-out (borders) to the right size, and palletized with plastic foils.
-All the waste is recycled into the process, including pressing water, dust and cuts.
-LCA is made in a cradle-to-gate perspective, with a 100 years life span.
+- ► Complete and effective acoustic insulation solutions - Obtained from a judicious mix of two cellulose based materials: waste paper and flax shives - ▶ Paper waste (62.5%) + flax shives (37.5%) + water are mixed together without any other additive \rightarrow the pulp is pressed in panels with a hydraulic press \rightarrow the panels are dried in a gas oven \rightarrow calibration (thickness adjustment) and cut-out (borders) to the right size \rightarrow palletization with plastic foils. - ► All the waste is recycled into the process, including pressing water, dust and cuts. - ▶ LCA is made in a cradle-to-gate perspective, with a 100 years life span.

-The LCA clearly puts the finger on the hot spot of the process: it shows that the use of natural gas for the drying of the panels has the biggest environmental impact, especially on global warming potential (GWP100).
-A quick evaluation of possible solutions indicates that the substitution of the natural gas hot air generator for a waste burning system (textiles, paper, panel offcuts) could drastically reduces most of the impacts (74% for abiotic depletion-fossil fuels), and it can even result in a negative tally for
+Hot spot of the process:

+The use of natural gas for the drying of the panels has the biggest environmental impact, especially on global warming potential (GWP100).

+Solutions:

-GWP100 (139% of reduction!)
-(Figure 1).
-It has to be noted that the Groupe Terre disposes of ultimate textile waste in sufficient quantities to ensure its full autonomy if this option is chosen.
-Other improvements can be done by the optimization of the drying process (recovery of heat and water), and by replacing the present press by a more powerful and continuous one (leading respectively to less residual water in the panel to be dried, and less cut-outs).
+- ► The substitution of the natural gas hot air generator by a waste burning system (textiles, paper, panel offcuts) could drastically reduces most of the impacts. - ► Main businesses of the Groupe Terre (that includes Pan-terre) is the recovery of clothes/textiles and recyclable (paper, plastic, beverage carton and can, and glass). - ► \Rightarrow Groupe Terre has ultimate textile waste ($\rightarrow \neq$ municipal incineration) in sufficient quantities to ensure its full autonomy if this option is chosen. - ► Gain: 74% for abiotic depletion-fossil fuels, and even a negative tally for GWP100 due to carbon sequestration in flax (139% of reduction!)
+(Figure 1). - ➤ Other possible improvements: the optimization of the drying process (recovery of heat and water), and the replacement the present press by a more powerful and continuous one (leading respectively to less residual water in the panel to be dried, and less cut-outs). - ⇒ Since the present process is 30 years old and needs to be renewed, the conclusions of this study can help the company to make the most sustainable and economical choice of their energy source when they design their new production line, on the basis of scientific evaluation of the environmental impacts.